-The sleek silver beads in this chic wrap bracelet spell Bon Voyage in Morse Code, because life is an adventure and Bon Voyage is French for have a great trip!
-Make your own Morse Code bracelet in just a few easy steps.
+The sleek silver beads in this chic wrap bracelet spell Bon Voyage in Morse Code, because life is an adventure, and Bon Voyage is French for have a great trip!
+Make your own Secret Morse Code Bracelet in just a few easy steps.
 This one goes together pretty fast!
-And you don’t need any jewelry making experience.
+And you don’t need any jewelry-making experience.
 We’ll show you how to tie the special knots and attach the charm.

 39″ Teal leather jewelry cord, 2mm diameter

 11 Silver round beads, 6mm with 2.5mm hole

 15 Silver curved tube beads, 20mm long with 3mm hole

 1 Tibetan-style anchor charm, 10mmx17mm

 1. We’ll start making the bracelet by adding the clasp to one end of the leather cord.
 To do this, slide the small end of the S-hook clasp onto the end of leather cord.
 Slide the clasp on about 5 inches, then fold the end of the cord back.